Gone with the Wind (film): Plot

-In 1861, on the eve of the American Civil War, Scarlett O'Hara lives at Tara, her family's cotton plantation in Georgia, with her parents, two sisters, and their black slaves.
+In 1861, on the eve of the American Civil War, Scarlett O'Hara lives at Tara, her family's cotton plantation in Georgia, with her parents, her sisters Suellen and Carreen, and their black slaves.
 Scarlett is deeply attracted to Ashley Wilkes and learns he is to be married to his cousin, Melanie Hamilton.
 At an engagement party the next day at Ashley's home, Twelve Oaks, a nearby plantation, Scarlett makes an advance on Ashley but is rebuffed; however, she catches the attention of another guest, Rhett Butler.
-The party is disrupted by news of President Lincoln's call for volunteers to fight the South, and the Southern men rush to enlist.
-Scarlett marries Melanie's younger brother, Charles, to arouse jealousy in Ashley before he leaves to fight.
-Following Charles's death while serving in the Confederate States Army, Scarlett's mother sends her to the Hamilton home in Atlanta.
+The party is disrupted by news of the attack on Fort Sumter and President Lincoln's call for volunteers to suppress the rebellion; in response, the Southern men enthusiastically rush to enlist in the Confederate army.
+Scarlett marries Melanie's brother, and Ashley's sister India's beau, Charles, to arouse jealousy in Ashley before he leaves to fight.
+Following Charles's death while serving in the Confederate Army, Scarlett's mother sends her to the Hamilton home in Atlanta.
 She creates a scene by attending a charity bazaar in mourning attire and waltzing with Rhett, now a blockade runner for the Confederacy.

 The tide of war turns against the Confederacy after the Battle of Gettysburg.
 Many of the men of Scarlett's town are killed.
 Eight months later, as the Union Army besieges the city in the Atlanta campaign, Melanie gives birth with Scarlett's aid, and Rhett helps them flee the city.
 Rhett chooses to go off to fight, leaving Scarlett to make her own way back to Tara.
 She finds Tara deserted, except for her father, sisters, and former slaves, Mammy and Pork.
 Scarlett learns that her mother has just died of typhoid fever, and her father has lost his mind.
 With Tara pillaged by Union troops and the fields untended, Scarlett vows to ensure her and her family's survival.